Theatre of War 3: Korea

 - 100 % negative mentions

-Players find the grinding aspect of the game tedious due to the limited number of maps, leading to repetitive gameplay during campaigns.
-While the combat and strategy elements are praised, the lack of variety can make progression feel monotonous, especially for those who dislike grinding for upgrades or achievements.
+Players find the grinding aspect of the game tedious due to the limited number of maps, leading to repetitive gameplay as they repeatedly engage in battles in the same locations.
+While the combat and strategy elements are praised, the necessity to grind for unit upgrades and achievements can detract from the overall experience, making it less appealing for those who prefer variety and faster progression.

 “There are only a few maps, so you will feel that you are fighting in the same place again and again, making the campaign tedious and repetitive.”